GDATAAdvancedAnalytics/de4dotEx/README.md

 * Skater.NET
 * SmartAssembly
 * Spices.Net
+* VirtualGuard - Merged from https://github.com/mrT4ntr4/de4dot-vg , [read the full README by @mrT4ntr4](README-vg.md) for more info
 * Xenocode

 Some of the above obfuscators are rarely used (eg. Goliath.NET), so they have had much less testing.
 Help me out by reporting bugs or problems you find.